 Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
-The current economic climate makes it uncertain that the council will be able to sustain its current spending on repairs and maintenance bringing into doubt the useful lives assigned to assets.
+If the council is unable to sustain its current spending on repairs and maintenance this could bring into doubt the useful lives currently assigned to assets.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
 It is estimated that the annual charge for buildings would increase in these circumstances.